 The entire evidence-based passage in James 2:14-26 is in complete agreement with Paul’s theology, though Paul’s theology is fuller.

 Specifically, Paul would have mentioned the role that grace and the preaching of the Spirit-energized gospel plays in bringing about faith in Christ.
 God’s gift of grace and gift of faith in the person of Christ produce salvation in the listener.
 It is that kind of faith that can save a person (James 2:14).
-And then and only then is his faith completed or demonstrated by good works that God has prepared before, while God is working in the believer to do and act.
+And then and only then is his faith completed before humans or demonstrated by good works that God has prepared before, while God is working in the believer to do and act.

 Nonetheless, both Paul and James agree on the same basic sequence: